Please scroll down for information on overflow parking and Greenbelt access points.

-The Greenbelt Conservancy is working closely with NYC Parks and other city agencies to monitor this quickly-evolving health concern.
+The Greenbelt Conservancy is working closely with NYC Parks and other city agencies to monitor public health guidance related to Covid-19.
 Please know that the safety and well-being of our visitors, staff, and entire community is our top priority.

 As of Tuesday, March 17, the Greenbelt Nature and Recreation Centers will be closed to the public.
 All NYC Parks recreation and nature centers will be closed in throughout the City.

-Public programs, hikes and classes have all been canceled in the Greenbelt until April 12.
-This date may be extended so please check here regularly.
+Public programs, hikes and classes have all been canceled in the Greenbelt indefinitely.
+Please check here or on our social media pages regularly for the latest updates.

 NYS Governor Andrew Cuomo continues to allow people to visit their local parks for solitary, passive recreation while keeping a six-foot distance from other visitors.
 Please practice social distancing along the trails and avoid clusters of people.